-From my personal point of view, to strangers, and close bosses and superiors, this phrase is spoken as frequently as Sumimasen.
+From my point of view, towards strangers and close bosses/superiors, this phrase is spoken as frequently as Sumimasen.

-But using this word to customers can be rude in many cases.
+But using this word with customers can be rude in many cases.

 Moushiwake Gozaimasen (申し訳ございません)